 Apple also had its vice president of environment, policy and social initiatives, Lisa Jackson, step onstage to detail how its facilities, packaging, and products are increasingly environmentally responsible.
 To wit: 99% of its paper packaging is now made from recycled paper or sustainably farmed wood, and the company developed a robot for disassembling old iPhones to recycle their parts.
 The message: We’re more than just a tech company that makes hardware.

 But of course, the new hardware was the real reason for the event.
-Here’s what you need to know about Apple’s biggest announcements today.
+Here’s what you need to know about Apple’s latest announcements.